-Residents are required to report all changes in household composition or status to the housing manager within 10 business days of the occurrence.
+- Residents are required to report all changes in household composition or status to the housing manager within 10 business days of the occurrence.
 Failure to report within the 10 business days may result in a retroactive rent increase, but not a retroactive credit or rent reduction.
-In order to qualify for rent reductions, residents must report income decreases promptly.
-2. HHA will process interim changes in rent in accordance with the chart below:
+In order to qualify for rent reductions, residents must report income decreases promptly. - 2.
+HHA will process interim changes in rent in accordance with the chart below:

-INCOME CHANGE HHA ACTION (a) Decrease in income for any reason, except for decrease that lasts less than 30 days or is subject to Imputed Welfare Income rules . • HHA will process an interim reduction in rent if the income decrease will last more than 30 calendar days. (b) Increase in income following HHA granting of interim rent decrease. • HHA will process an interim increase for income increases that follow interim rent reductions. (c) Increase in earned income from the employment of a current household member. • HHA will not conduct an Interim Redetermination except in circumstances described in 3. below. (d) Increase in unearned income (e.g. COLA adjustment for social security). • HHA will not conduct an Interim Redetermination except in circumstances described in 3. below. (e) Increase in income because a person with income (from any source) joins the household. • HHA will conduct an Interim Redetermination of the household's income and process any change to rent. (f) Increase in monetary or non-monetary income after Resident claimed zero income • HHA will process an interim change to rent.
+INCOME CHANGE HHA ACTION (a) Decrease in income for any reason greater than 10%, except for decrease that lasts less than 30 days or is subject to Imputed Welfare Income rules 12 .
+HHA will process an interim reduction in rent if the income decrease is greater than 10% (b) Decrease in income for any reason less than 10%.
+HHA will process an interim reduction in rent if the income decrease is less than 10% (c) Increase in income that is greater than 10%.
+HHA will not conduct an Interim Redetermination. (d) Increase in income (e.g. COLA adjustment for social security) that is less than 10%.
+HHA will not conduct an Interim Redetermination. (e) Increase in income because a person with income (from any source) joins the household.
+HHA will conduct an Interim Redetermination of the household's income and process any change to rent. (f) Increase in monetary or non-monetary income after Resident claimed zero income HHA will process an interim change to rent.